 K has long since traded the word of God for the word of the scriptwriter and is a B movie actor.
 However as these old friends are reminiscing, evil is afoot.
 A succubus (Cynthia Bond) is seducing and killing men to increase her power.
-But what she really needs complete her plans, is a pure soul, which puts Joel in her sights.
+But what she really needs to complete her plans, is a pure soul, which puts Joel in her sights.

-Def by Temptation is a strange, seemingly self contradictory film.
-It’s not a faith based film, but faith is at its core.
+Def by Temptation is a strange, seemingly self-contradictory film.
+It’s not a faith-based film, but faith is at its core.
 It’s about a succubus and there are several bedroom scenes.
 But the only nudity is from one of her victims.
 It’s a horror film, but it isn’t scary.
 Ok, maybe that last one’s not so unusual.
 But it does mean that the result is a film that feels disjointed as its themes don’t fit together very smoothly.
 It bounces from scenes of the Succubus seducing her victims to sincere talks about faith and Jesus to gay jokes.
 The constant change in focus and tone kept pulling me out of the film.

 Def by Temptation also features some excellent cinematography from Ernest Dickerson (Krush Groove, Enemy Territory), especially during K’s fantasy sequence.
 This new print lets you appreciate it properly.
-Previous releases by Troma were taken from a well used print and looked awful.
-At one point apparently the edited for TV version was accidentally released.
+Previous releases by Troma were taken from a well-used print and looked awful.
+At one point apparently, the edited for TV version was accidentally released.

 Surprisingly Def by Temptation was James Bond III’s only film as a writer/director and last film as an actor.
-Apart from a few executive producer credits he seems to have dropped out of the industry.
+Apart from a few executive producer credits, he seems to have dropped out of the industry.
 There was talk a couple of years ago of a sequel but nothing seems to have come of it.
 Both the film and Mr. Bond himself have Facebook pages, though they don’t seem to have been updated lately.

 And that may be for the better.
 For all its flaws Def By Temptation is still an enjoyable look back in time.
 And I doubt a thirty years later sequel would feel anything like the original.
-The new print is playing festivals, and is available on Blu-ray from Vinegar Syndrome.
+The new print is playing festivals and is available on Blu-ray from Vinegar Syndrome.